MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticBatteryHealthOSPerformance.md

   - `[ActiveDevices <Int32?>]`: Number of active devices for that os version.
 Valid values -2147483648 to 2147483647
   - `[AverageBatteryAgeInDays <Int32?>]`: The mean of the battery age for all devices running a particular operating system version in a tenant.
 Unit in days.
 Valid values -2147483648 to 2147483647
   - `[AverageEstimatedRuntimeInMinutes <Int32?>]`: The mean of the estimated runtimes on full charge for all devices running a particular operating system version.
 Unit in minutes.
 Valid values -2147483648 to 2147483647
   - `[AverageMaxCapacityPercentage <Int32?>]`: The mean of the maximum capacity for all devices running a particular operating system version.
-Maximum capacity measures the full charge vs. design capacity for a device’s batteries..
+Maximum capacity measures the full charge vs. design capacity for a device's batteries..
 Valid values -2147483648 to 2147483647
   - `[OSBuildNumber <String>]`: Build number of the operating system.
   - `[OSVersion <String>]`: Version of the operating system.

 ## RELATED LINKS